bdosse/approximations-eds/README.md

       second strong order of convergence?)
 - [ ] Implement something to play with Ito-Taylor expansions
 - [ ] Connection with a plotting software like gnuplot
+- [ ] Compute pathwise approximations and reference process given an array of seed for the pseudo-random number generator

 ***